lyrrra/latin102/quiz2.md

 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
 Hercules, to whom Apollo refused to give an oracle, stole a tripod from the temple at Delphi.

 10. Hercules killed his own wife Megara.
-Juno drove threw Hercules into a fit of madness.
+Juno drove Hercules into a fit of madness.
-Hercules, who was driven into a fit of madness by Juno❌, killed his own wife Megara.
+Hercules, whom Juno drove into a fit of madness, killed his own wife Megara.